 There is very little to report, other than the stated intentions of Moscow and Pyongyang.

-On June 19, Russian President Vladimir Putin, and North Korean leader Jong Un, signed a strategic defence agreement between Moscow and Pyongyang.
+On June 19, Russian President Vladimir Putin, and North Korean leader Kim Jong Un, signed a strategic defence agreement between Moscow and Pyongyang.

 As part of this alliance, the North Korean army announced that a unit of engineers would join Russian forces in Donetsk Oblast next month.